White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics: History

-First Bush administration
+George H.W.
+Bush administration

 The Commission and Initiative were initially created during the George H. W. Bush Administration as a part of its overall "America 2000 Education Strategy."
 For at least two years, Hispanic organizations and individuals- Raul Yzaguirre of the National Council of La Raza prominent among them- had been lobbying the government for a federal agency that would oversee educational outreach for Hispanic Americans and help to improve their academic performance.
 After months of negotiation and planning, President Bush signed Executive Order 12729 on September 24, 1990, establishing the first Commission as well as the supporting Initiative.
 The goal of the Commission as outlined in EO 12729 was to "provide advice to the Secretary of Education on the progress of Hispanic Americans toward achievement of national education goals and on such other aspects of the educational status of Hispanic Americans as it consider[ed] appropriate."
 To that end, the Commission was expected to urge upon the Secretary a specific set of criteria: